Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups

 \subsection{The Borchardt braid group $B_{31}$}

 The last exceptional group to consider is $B_{31}$.
 Although this groups does not appear (to our knowledge) as a group of fraction of some Gaussian monoid, it is equivalent to the enveloping groupoid of some Garside category.
 Indeed the complex reflection group $G_{31}$ appears as the centralizer of some regular element (in the sense of Springer) in the Coxeter group $E_8$.
 Following the work of Bessis in \cite[Section 11]{beskpi1}, this description gives rise to a Garside category $\Cc_{31}$, whose envelopping groupoid $\Bb_{31}$ is equivalent to $B_{31}$.
-A detailed description of this category can be found in \cite{braidcatg31}.
+A detailed description of this category can be found in \cite{springercat}.

 This category admits $88$ objects, $660$ atoms, and a total of $2603$ simple morphisms (excluding the identities).
-The first possible approach used to study the homology of this category (cf. \cite[Section 5.3]{homcomp1}) was to construct the Charney-Meier-Whittlesey complex for this category (as defined in \cite[Section 7]{besgar}).
+The first possible approach used to study the homology of this category (see \cite[Section 5.3]{homcomp1}) was to construct the Charney-Meier-Whittlesey complex for this category (as defined in \cite[Section 7]{besgar}).
 Sadly this complex is too large to be dealt with without a strong computational power.

-In the following table we give the size of the Charney-Meier-Whittlesey complex for $\Cc_{31}$ compared to the size of the Dehornoy-Lafont complex (note that in this case, the bounds given by Lemma \ref{4.1} are 1655 and 1845, respectively):
+We give in Table \ref{tab:comparedsizeborchardt} the size of the Charney-Meier-Whittlesey complex for $\Cc_{31}$ compared to the size of the Dehornoy-Lafont complex (note that in this case, the bounds given by Lemma \ref{4.1} are 1655 and 1845, respectively):